Failed CPVC pipe sections removed from mechanical room for expert forensic construction defect analysis

 PEX, PE-AL-PE, PP-R & PVC Piping Failures

-Modern buildings use several types of plastic piping — PEXa, PEXb, PEXc, PE-AL-PE, PP-R, CPVC, and PVC — each with distinct failure modes.
-PEX failures often stem from oxidative degradation caused by non-uniform antioxidant distribution during manufacturing.
+Modern buildings use several types of plastic piping (PEXa, PEXb, PEXc, PE-AL-PE, PP-R, CPVC, and PVC), each with distinct failure modes.
+PEX failures often stem from premature oxidative degradation and antioxidant depletion in hot chlorinated service.
 PE-AL-PE pipes can fail at the aluminum seam due to manufacturing defects in the overlap welding process.

-• PEXa/PEXb/PEXc oxidative degradation from non-uniform antioxidant distribution in the pipe wall
+• PEXa/PEXb/PEXc oxidative degradation and antioxidant depletion in the pipe wall

 • PE-AL-PE aluminum seam delamination and overlap welding defects